uussoop/debian-repo/README.md

   - set up ssl certificate with certbot or other providers

 ## start initial mirroring
-> do all the bellow instructions with the new user
+> do all the below instructions with the new user
 #### first you should choose where to mirror from
 you can do this by visiting https://www.debian.org/mirror/list-full
-> remmember to choose by geographical location and protocol + needed architectures
+> remember to choose by geographical location and protocol + needed architectures

 #### then you'll need this tool to do this right : ftpsync
 download it to your {directory of choice} by following commands: